Adam54-eng/PyDL/README.md

 # PyDL

 **PyDL** is a lightweight deep learning library written entirely in pure Python.
-It was created to understand **how neural networks work internally**, without relying on NumPy, TensorFlow or PyTorch.

-Instead of hiding the mathematics, PyDL exposes every step: neurons, weights, activations, forward propagation and backpropagation.

----

-# Why PyDL?

-Most AI libraries are optimized for performance.
-PyDL is optimized for **learning**.

-With only a few lines of code, you can create, train, save and reuse fully connected neural networks while keeping the implementation easy to read and modify.
+Its purpose is to help understand how neural networks work by implementing every important component from scratch: neurons, forward propagation, backpropagation, weight initialization, activation functions and model serialization.

 ---